Hobart and William Smith Colleges is on a 200-acre campus in the small town setting of Geneva, New York, not far from Rochester and Syracuse.

 Interested in Greek life?
 Hobart and William Smith Colleges has fraternities and sororities.

 Hobart and William Smith Colleges has the Latin American Organization.
 In fact, more students participate in the Latin American Organization than any other on-campus activity.

 Other popular student organizations at Hobart and William Smith Colleges include SANKFA, Student Governments, Club Sports and CAB.

 The Hobart and William Smith Colleges community comes together each year for Family and Homecoming Weekend, Spring Fest and Winter Wonderland.

-Hobart and William Smith Colleges offers housing.
+Hobart and William Smith Colleges offers housing for students.
 Students are required to live on campus through junior year.
 First year students are guaranteed on-campus housing.

-Hobart and William Smith Colleges offers coed housing and .
+Hobart and William Smith Colleges offers coed housing.

 At Hobart and William Smith Colleges there are a variety of athletic options for students interested in joining a sports program.